O Mito da Cinderela Antes da Cinderela

 The Cinderella Myth Before Cinderella

-As much as modern literature, domesticated by entertainment and packaged by studios like Disney, insists on selling us fairy tales as innocent children's fantasies, the truth is that every narrative that spans millennia, cultures, and empires carries a symbolic charge capable of denouncing or exalting permanent structures of the human soul.
-The myth of Cinderella, in this regard, is not a tale for children.
+However much modern literature, subservient to entertainment and packaged in studios like Disney, insists on selling us fairy tales as innocent children's fantasies, the truth is that every narrative that crosses millennia, cultures, and empires carries a symbolic weight capable of denouncing or exalting permanent structures of the human soul.
+The myth of Cinderella, in this respect, is not a children's story.

 And before Charles Perrault used his pen to polish the crystal of his version and the Brothers Grimm delved into the dark forest of Germanic folklore, the essential figure of this narrative already walked under the vertical sun of Ancient Egypt, on the banks of the Nile, under the name of Rhodopis, the foreigner, the slave, the invisible one who would touch the throne.

 Yes.
 Cinderella is Egyptian.
 Or rather, she predates France, Germany, the very idea of Europe as a civilizing entity.
-And what does this ancestry tell us?
-That there is something in this plot that escapes cultural contingency and touches the universal, not in the banal sense of modern abstractions, but in the profound sense of the psychospiritual recurrences of human drama.
+This ancestry tells us that there is something in this plot that escapes cultural contingency and touches the universal.

-Rhodopis, whose name means "rosy face," a symbol that already suggests contrast and exception in the arid and monochromatic environment in which she is situated, is a foreigner in a land of local gods, a captured Greek, reduced to a servile condition and relegated to the shadows.
+Rhodopis, whose name means "rosy face," a symbol that already suggests contrast and exception in the arid and monochromatic environment in which she is placed, is a foreigner in the land of local gods, a captured Greek, reduced to a servile condition and relegated to the shadows.

-This condition is not a mere narrative detail; it is the hermeneutical key to the story.
-Rhodopis is to Egypt what the human soul is to the world: exiled, captive, treated as a thing.
-She represents the condition of interiority in a world that only recognizes exteriorities, or, in more rigorous terms, the logos imprisoned by matter, the spirit drowned in the contingencies of history.
+This condition is the hermeneutical key to the story.
+Rhodopis is to Egypt as the human soul is to the world: exiled, captive, treated as a thing.
+She represents the condition of interiority in a world that only recognizes exteriorities, or in more rigorous language, the logos imprisoned by matter, the spirit drowned in the contingencies of history.

-It is this same servant, forgotten among the stones and dust, who will be elevated to the status of queen.
-How?
-By merit?
-By revolt?
-By strategy?
-Nothing of the sort.
-By something infinitely more scandalous to modern eyes: the intervention of a sacred symbol.
+It is this same servant, forgotten among the stones and dust, who will be elevated to the condition of queen by the intervention of a sacred symbol.

-Then a falcon, a figure associated with the all-seeing gaze and judgment within the sacred imagination of Egypt, descends from the heavens, seizes the sandal of Rhodopis and throws it at the feet of the Pharaoh.
+A falcon, a figure associated with the all-seeing eye and judgment, within the sacred imagery of Egypt, descends from the heavens, seizes Rhodopis's sandal and throws it at the Pharaoh's feet.

-The sandal was not a shoe.
-It was the sign of the invisible presence of the spirit in matter, the mark of a rare soul among indistinct bodies.
-When the Pharaoh, the archetype of worldly power, received this sign, he understood that legitimate authority must bow to transcendence, even if it came disguised under the rags of slavery.
+The sandal is a sign of the invisible presence of the spirit in matter, the mark of a rare soul among indistinct bodies.
+When the Pharaoh, archetype of worldly power, receives this sign, he understands that legitimate authority must bow to transcendence, even if it comes disguised under the rags of slavery.

-The Pharaoh sought the owner of the sandal.
-The women of the court, shaped by vanity and ambition, tried to put it on.
-But it didn't fit.
-And herein lies a lesson that modern egalitarianism, with all its rhetoric of empowerment, will never accept: there is a distinction between souls that no diploma, no decree, no "social inclusion" can abolish.
+The Pharaoh seeks the owner of the sandal.
+The women of the court, shaped by vanity and ambition, try to wear it.
+But it doesn't fit.
+And here lies a lesson that modern egalitarianism, with all its rhetoric of empowerment, will never accept: there is a distinction between souls that no diploma, no decree, no "social inclusion" can abolish.

-Contrary to what literature professors think, Rhodopis's story is not about feminism, nor about social mobility, nor about romantic love.
-It is an initiatory narrative; a soul immersed in the servitude of the world is removed, by divine action, from the cycle of repetition into the space of meaning.
+Contrary to what literature professors think, Rhodopis's tale is not about feminism, nor about social mobility, nor about romantic love.
+It is an initiatory narrative; a soul immersed in the servitude of the world is removed, by divine action, from the cycle of repetition to the space of meaning.

-If this structure resonates with so many cultures, from China to the Sahel, from Greece to the Upper Amazon, it is because it expresses something that was not invented: it was transmitted.
-And like every myth, it not only tells a story, it reenacts, on a symbolic level, the archetypal drama of the human soul in search of its dignity.
+If this structure resonates in so many cultures, from China to the Sahel, from Greece to the Upper Amazon, it is because it expresses something that was not invented: it was transmitted.
+And like all myths, it doesn't just tell a story; it reenacts, on a symbolic level, the archetypal drama of the human soul in search of its dignity.

 José Rodolfo G. H. de Almeida is a writer and editor of the website www.conectados.site